Sminthurus viridis

 Sminthurus viridis is a member of the Collembola, the springtails, an order in the subphylum Hexapoda.

 The species is known by common names such as clover springtail, lucerne flea, or lucerne earth flea.

 Common names such as lucerne flea are misleading because, being a member of the Collembola, this species is not even remotely related to the fleas.
 Calling it a "flea" simply is a reference to its jumping ability and its small size.

 The species originated in Eurasia, but in particular in Europe.
 However, it has been spread unintentionally by human agency.
 It now is present in southern regions of Australia and Tasmania, where it is considered a pest.

 It also is present in South Africa, New Zealand, and the Americas.
 Its pest status varies from negligible to severe, depending on local circumstances.

+The human-facilitated dispersal methods that have allowed this species to become so widespread are most commonly the movement of eggs and live young in the transportation of animal feed, seeds, and soil.
+These methods are how the species initially got introduced to Australia.

 Description

 Like other members of the family Sminthuridae, S. viridis has a roughly globular body.
 The species varies in colour, but commonly is patchy bright green or yellowish.
 As Collembola go, it is a fairly large species, commonly up to about 3 mm in length.
 The species has a well-developed furcula and it leaps actively if alarmed.

 The mouthparts of S. viridis are mandibulate, meaning that they have biting mouthparts, though only the tips of the mandibles project out of the mouth folds.